suits-rpg/rules/lib/rules/combat.md

   at a cost of one chip and still act normally on your round.
 * If you have a slow weapon, and you have no blue chips, _after_ your turn, you get two blue chips.
   On your round if you have two blue chips, you can spend one blue chip(to ready your weapon).
-  You can only engage (on your turn or someone elses) if you have _exactly_ one blue chip.
+  You can only engage (on your turn or someone else's) if you have _exactly_ one blue chip.

 ### Defensive response